 This change was not driven by rate changes made by the central bank.
 Interest rates moved more dramatically earlier this year following two emergency federal funds rate cuts made by the Federal Reserve when the coronavirus pandemic started to disrupt the U.S. economy.

 The Fed's funds rate (which drives the prime rate that variable credit card APRs are based on) is resting at a 0%-0.25% range, which will likely be true until the economy and employment have rebounded from the pandemic, according to the latest Federal Reserve statements.
 Until then, credit card interest rate changes will be driven by issuing banks seeking to adjust card costs to help cover potential lending risks or to appeal to consumers in a different way.

 0% APR deals have been subdued this year, but The Balance recorded one November offer change worth noting.
 The TD Bank Cash Credit Card slashed its promotion and is now only offering new cardholders no interest on purchases for six months instead of 15.

 New Credit Card Added to Data Pool

 The Balance added one new card to our database in November 2020.
-We are now tracking interest rates, fees, rewards, and other details for the CareCredit Credit Card from Synchrony Bank, a card offered by medical providers to help patients finance health care costs.
-Since the card can’t be used everywhere, and it may offer promotional APR deals with deferred interest, like a retail credit card, we categorized it as such, which nudged the average retail card APR up slightly.
+We are now tracking interest rates, fees, rewards, and other details for the CareCredit Credit Card from Synchrony Bank, a card offered by medical providers to help patients' finance health care costs.
+Since the card can’t be used everywhere—and since it may offer promotional APR deals with deferred interest, like a retail credit card—we categorized it as such, which nudged the average retail card APR up slightly.

 Average Interest Rates by Credit Card Transaction Type